pollardlab/microSLAM/README.md

 Fit a random-effects generalized linear model (GLM) using the baseline GLM and the Genetic Relatedness Matrix (GRM) to estimate the parameter $\tau$, which quantifies the association between population structure and the trait (`y`).
-To ensure proper alignment, verify that the sample order in the GRM matches that in the GLM model before procedding.
+Make sure that the sample order in the GRM matches that in the GLM model before proceeding.

 ```
 glmm_fit=fit_tau_test(glm_fit0, GRM, species_id="species_test", verbose = FALSE, log_file="./microSLAM.log")